Smithsonian/dpo-cook/docs/content/tasks/convert-mesh/index.md

 Converts geometric mesh data between various file formats.

-The task is usually executed by Smithsonian's own MeshSmith tool, except for conversions from FBX to GLB or glTF which are done by FBX2glTF.
-Meshlab can also be used if specified explicitly (set `useMeshlab` to true), but Meshlab understands less input and output formats.
+The task is usually done with Blender.
+Meshlab can also be used if specified explicitly, but Meshlab understands less input and output formats.

 ### Options